quantranhong1999/james-project/server/protocols/webadmin-cli/README.md

 ```

 ### Update an user password
-Same than Create, but an user need to exist.
+Same as Create, but an user need to exist.

 If the user do not exist, then it will be created.